 Confucius’s opening line hits home.
 Aren’t we all in our businesses because we genuinely enjoy what we learn and teach at one level or another?

 The simple pleasure of acquiring knowledge and sharing it is enough to sustain us through the less-desirable tasks we inevitably face as business owners.
-We can’t just eliminate the parts of business we don’t enjoy, but we can give ourselves a boost by focusing on the parts we love.

 When looking at your business as a whole, build a consistent practice of delegating parts that don’t bring you energy.
 Make more space for the things that give you life.
 If you do, you’ll enjoy your work for the long haul rather than get bogged down by all the parts you dislike.